epicluckycoin/smartcontract/README.md

 Here are the rules minting and transferring rules:

 ## Minting
-The exchange rate is 1 ETH = 10'000 ELC, however, with a 50%<sup>*</sup> change you get 20'000 ELC and if you are unlucky, you get 5'000 ELC.
+The exchange rate is 1 ETH = 10'000 ELC, however, with a 50%<sup>*</sup> change you get 50% more and if you are unlucky, you get 50% less.
+E.g. if you buy/mint 1 ETH, you may get 15'000 or 5'000 ELC.
 For the randomness discussion, see below.

 ## Coin Transfer
-If you transfer ELC from Alice to Bob, then with a 1% chance, you will transfer a previous amount.
-E.g., if Carol had send Bob 1000 ELC in the past and now Alice sends Bob 10 ELC, then with a 1% chance, Alice will be deducted 10 ELC, while Bob will received 1000 ELC.
+If you transfer ELC from Alice to Bob, then with a 0.5% chance, you will transfer the pot in addition.
+For every transaction 10 ELC coins goes to a pot, and it is expected that every 0.5%, 2'000 ELC will be added to the a random transfer.
+E.g., if Alice sends 1000 ELC to Bob, Alice will have 1'000 less, and Bob receives 990.
+However, with a 0.5% chance, Bob will receive 2990 tokens instead only 990 tokens.
+For the randomness discussion, see below.

 ## Why?
-This is a fun coin that was invented for a secret santa gift exchange purpose.
-The goal was find a fun coin.
-Instead of finding a coin, I created a coin.
-If this coin should ever become popular, the funds will be used for further fun coins.
-This coin has many testcases and has been rigorously tested, thus, I'm fairly certain that this coin has no major bugs.
+We are a team of blockchain developers that implemented this coin for a secret santa gift exchange.
+However, we believe its a fun coin to play with!
+You never know what happens in the crpyto world, thus, for the moment we'll remain anonymous as we have customers from the "old" economy and such a coin is not something our clients are looking for.
+Altough you need to have luck to get more coins, this coin has many testcases and has been rigorously tested, so it should behave as expected.

 ## Randomness
 Creating strong random values onchain is not possible.
 However, there are several ways how to create weak random values onchain or strong random values offchain.